isomerpages/sp-cdio/pages/Off the beaten track.md

 ---
 <h1>Discover Singapore's hidden gems and explore sights off the beaten track.</h1>
 <h2>New Bahru</h2>
-<p>&lt;a href="<a href="https://www.newbahru.com/" rel="noopener noreferrer nofollow" target="_blank">https://www.newbahru.com</a>"target="_blank"&gt;New
+<p>&lt;a href="<a href="https://www.newbahru.com/" rel="noopener noreferrer nofollow" target="_blank">https://www.newbahru.com</a>"
-Bahru&lt;/a&gt;on Kim Yam Road is a culturally rich and historically significant area, captivating visitors with its colonial-era architecture and heritage buildings.
+target="_blank"&gt;New Bahru&lt;/a&gt;on Kim Yam Road is a culturally rich and historically significant area, captivating visitors with its colonial-era architecture and heritage buildings.
 This vibrant district gathers a delightful array of Singaporean brands, spanning F&amp;B, retail, wellness, and education, all under one roof.</p>
 <p>As a hub for arts and culture, New Bahru boasts numerous art galleries
 and creative spaces, regularly hosting exhibitions and performances.
 The area's dynamic dining and nightlife scene offers diverse culinary experiences